 Why start up a company in Singapore?
 Here are ten reasons why Singapore's startup ecosystem rocks!

-What do you know about the startup ecosystem in Singapore, and why it has become one of the most desirable places in the world to set up a company?
+Do you know why Singapore's startup ecosystem in Singapore has become one of the most desirable places in the world to set up a company?
 From APAC headquarters of global companies to fledgling startups, everyone seems to want to be in Singapore these days.

 If you’re anything like me, you probably know a few vague facts about the government’s investment in the ecosystem – and you might have read Arnaud Bonzom’s well known slides.